SinggihPurba21/SinggihPurba21/ideas/thinking.md

 Consider adding a README.md with a clear project description, setup instructions, and examples.
 Explore using GitHub Actions for continuous integration and deployment.

+Consider adding a README.md to explain the purpose and usage of the repository.
+Explore using GitHub Actions for CI/CD to automate testing and deployment.